Immigrant Food

-Immigrant Food is a fast-casual restaurant located at 1701 Pennsylvania Avenue NW in Washington D.C.
-It was founded by chef Enrique Limardo, Peter Schechter, and Ezequiel Vázquez-Ger, and opened on November 12, 2019.
+Immigrant Food is a fast-casual restaurant located at 1701 Pennsylvania Avenue NW in Washington, D.C.
+It was founded by chef Enrique Limardo, Téa Ivanovic, Peter Schechter, and Ezequiel Vázquez-Ger, and opened on November 12, 2019.
 Located near the White House, the restaurant combines its food offerings with pro-immigrant activism.

 Immigrant Food serves fusion cuisine from China, El Salvador, Ethiopia, and other countries.
 Its menu is prepared by Limardo.